heisenberg141/Testbed/README.md

 __2. Using the testbed -__ `source` directory

 ### Configuring the Testbed
 The configuration needs to be done prior to running the implementation on the testbed.
-For complete configuration details, refer to the readme.md file in the `homography_and_calibration` driectory
+For complete configuration details, refer to the readme.md file in the `homography_and_calibration` directory